demisto/content-docs/docs/packs/packs-format.md

 - Issues with unique files in pack: $PACK_NAME Packs/$PACK_NAME/Author_image.png: [IM109] - Partners must provide a non-empty author image under the path Packs/$PACK_NAME/Author_image.png
 ```

 :::

 :::note
 If the `Author_image.png` file does not exist, the name of the author will be displayed under the "PUBLISHER" section instead.
 :::

 ### CONTRIBUTORS.json

 If you are contributing to an existing pack, you can add a **CONTRIBUTORS.json** file to the root of the pack in the event that one does not already exist.
 The file should contain a list of strings including your name.

-#### Example of a CONTRIBUTORS.json file:
+#### Example of a CONTRIBUTORS.json file

 ```json
 [
     "Jane Doe",